Television in the Philippines: The Early Years (1946–1959)

-Rising popularity (1960–1972)
+Rising popularity (1960–1973)

 At the turn of the next decade, TV set demand in urban areas soared.
 Other VHF TV stations also opened around this period.
 These include DZTV-TV (established on March 1, 1960, by Inter-Island Broadcasting Corporation (IBC), owned by Dick Baldwin and later Andrés Soriano Sr. of San Miguel Corporation), DZBB-TV (established on October 29, 1961, by Republic Broadcasting System (RBS), owned by Robert Stewart), DZFM-TV (established in 1961 by the Philippine Broadcasting Service of the Philippine government, now defunct), DZRH-TV (established on April 11, 1962, by the Manila Broadcasting Company (MBC), owned by Manuel "Manolo" Elizalde Sr.), DZTM-TV (established in July 1962, by Associated Broadcasting Corporation (ABC), owned by Chino Roces, the publisher of The Manila Times), DZFU-TV (established in August 1962, by FEATI University, now defunct), and DZKB-TV (established on October 15, 1969, by Kanlaon Broadcasting System (KBS), owned by Roberto Benedicto).
 Among the top-rated programs in the 1960s were The Nida-Nestor Show, Buhay Artista, and Pancho Loves Tita.
 Another top-rated local show was Tawag ng Tanghalan, the amateur singing contest hosted by Lopito and Patsy.

-Following the success of the first-ever locally produced television drama Hiwaga sa Bahay na Bato in 1963, BEC's DZAQ-TV Channel 3 staged the first colorized test television broadcast using the NTSC system of the Radio Corporation of America, and would begin to broadcast in color in 1966.
-Channel 3 also beat others when it came to educational television initiatives with a one-hour daily slot in the early years of the decade, with Inter-Island 13 following suit.
+Following the success of the first locally produced television drama Hiwaga sa Bahay na Bato in 1963, BEC's DZAQ-TV Channel 3 staged the first colorized test television broadcast using the NTSC system of the Radio Corporation of America and would begin to broadcast in color in 1966.
+Channel 3 also surpassed competitors when it came to educational television initiatives with a one-hour daily slot in the early years of the decade, with Inter-Island 13 following suit.

 On February 1, 1967, the corporate name of BEC was changed to ABS-CBN Broadcasting Corporation.
-In August 2007, the company changed its name ABS-CBN Corporation to reflect the media conglomerate's diversification, with the name ABS-CBN Broadcasting Corporation being used secondarily in some contexts since then.
+In August 2007, the company again changed its name to ABS-CBN Corporation to reflect the media conglomerate's diversification, with the name ABS-CBN Broadcasting Corporation being used secondarily in some contexts since then.
 During the same year, Radiowealth Inc. pioneered the production of 19-, 21-, and 25-inch models of color TV sets.
 Moreover, ABS-CBN was favored by advertisers like Procter and Gamble, the Philippine Refining Company, Colgate-Palmolive, Del Rosario Brothers, and Caltex.
 On November 14–15, ABS-CBN broadcast a 36-hour marathon coverage of the 1967 Philippine Senate elections under its coverage name Halalan '67.